cheatham1/SoftwareBook/take_a_closer_look.md

 ## Plotting

-Now let's take a closer look at what is going on when you plot the results of the analysis.
+Now let's take a closer look at what is going on when you plot the results of your analysis.

-    python PlotResults.py Configurations/PlotConf_WZAnalysis.py
+    python PlotResults.py Configurations/PlotConf_TTbarAnalysis.py

 The plotting configuration file allows you to steer the plotting process.
 Each analysis has its own plotting configuration file to accommodate changes in background composition or histograms required.

+Look at the code directly here: [PlotConf_TTbarAnalysis.py](https://github.com/atlas-outreach-data-tools/atlas-outreach-data-tools-framework/blob/master/Configurations/PlotConf_TTbarAnalysis.py)

 General information for plotting include the Luminosity and InputDirectory located at the top of the file: